 2. Next, manually or through the pump’s bolus calculator, figure out what both the normal and extended portions of the insulin dose would be for that first, small serving, by using the Extended Bolus function (see above for manufacturer-specific feature names) within the Bolus Calculator.

 Let’s say that the pump bolus calculator recommends 3.0U total insulin to cover the carbs in that one slice of pizza.
 If you enter a 60/40 split, that would mean 1.8U as the normal (upfront) portion of the bolus, and 1.2U as the extended portion of the bolus.

-3. Go ahead and deliver ONLY the Normal portion of what will be a split bolus.
-You may prefer to back out of the split bolus function to do so, and simply use the Carb Calculator function, or even the Normal Bolus function.
+3. Go ahead and deliver ONLY the Normal portion of what will be an extended bolus.
+You may prefer to back out of the extended bolus function to do so, and simply use the Carb Calculator function, or even the Normal Bolus function.

 For example, using the same 60/40 split as above, you would deliver 1.8U of insulin, as a normal bolus, for that first slice of pizza.